ScottKbka/scottkbka.github.io/_includes/about.md

 Hi, I'm Cassidy and my pronouns are [they/them](http://pronoun.is/they/.../themself).
-I am a Software Engineer at [HomeStars](http://homestars.com) and was recently the Lead Developer at [itsme](http://www.itsme3d.com).
+I am a Software Engineer at [HomeStars](http://homestars.com).

 You can reach me at [hello@cassidy.codes](mailto:hello@cassidy.codes).